Miguel-maps/WesBos-Drumkit/README.md

 # WesBos-Drumkit
-Coded along the WesBos tutorial, this project is a simple exercise to try event listeners in JavaScript.
+Coded along the WesBos tutorial, this project is a simple exercise to try event listeners in JavaScript, although I couldn't help but add some new stuff.

 Improvements:
 - Make the site responsive
     · Play sound by also clicking the buttons
+    · Wrap flex buttons

 TODO:
 - Change styles of entire site